-The playground surface is the soft rubber surface, so we weren’t dealing with the usual mulch in our shoes, and it really allowed them to be more creative with the colors and images that were designed into the surface The kids had fun finding the witch mural on the ground under the house and following the swirl rainbow.
+The playground surface is the soft rubber surface.
+Luckily, we weren’t dealing with the usual mulch in our shoes.
+The rubber surface really allowed them to be more creative with the colors and images that were designed into the surface The kids had fun finding the witch mural on the ground under the house and following the swirl rainbow.
 Some parts of the surface were even extra padded taller climbing structures.

-Luckily, several restrooms facilities and water fountains were nearby.
-There is a large restroom across from parking lot, but there’s also two more restroom buildings closer to the playground.
-One really unique feature of the park was a bench that had a solar panel built into it, which places to plug in your USB cable to charge your phone.
+Several restrooms facilities and water fountains were nearby.
+There is a large restroom across from parking lot, however there’s also two more restroom buildings closer to the playground.
+One really unique feature of the park was a bench that had a solar panel built into it with places to plug in your USB cable to charge your phone.

-- The park is close to the end of the line for the Washington D.C. metro, so it pairs nicely with a trip into the city.
+- The park is close to the end of the line for the Washington D.C. metro.
+It pairs nicely with a trip into the city.